hiiamboris/red-wiki/Ideal-array-capabilities.md

 iArnold comments:

 ```
-@first I did not see a way to add my comments but to edit them here at the bottom.
+@first I did not see a better way to add my comments but to edit them here at the bottom.
 @second Good work Peter
 @1 I prefer having array being base-1 indexed
 @1 What about the arr/1 notation to retrieve array elements?